devmoreir4/algorithms-omnetpp/README.md

 # distributed-algorithms
-Some distributed algorithms implemented in OMNeT++
+Some algorithms implemented in OMNeT++